 Publications/Reports.

-Each Party will be free to publish any non-proprietary results of the research.
+Each Party will be free to publish any non-proprietary or non-confidential information and data developed in the performance of this agreement.
+Before a Party submits the information and data for publication or otherwise intends to publicly release or disclose scientific information and data that is jointly developed, the Party shall have a review period of fifteen (15) business days to ensure that the draft publication or presentation does not contain Confidential or Proprietary Business Information.
+Upon expiration of the review period with no comments received from the other Party, the first Party will proceed with submission of the publication and presentation.
+The 15 days review period is provided as a courtesy to review the publications or presentations to ensure confidential or proprietary information is not disclosed and ensure that there is not inadvertent release of such information that could be used for a patent or invention application.
+All comments provided within the review period will be forwarded to the contacts identified in section 9.
+The Parties acknowledge that USGS is required to provide timely public access to the results of scientific information and data that does not contain sensitive protected information.
+This may include using machine-readable and open formats, data standards, and common core and extensible metadata for all new non-protected information created and collected in accordance with USGS Fundamental Science Practice regarding the review, approval, and release of information set out in Survey Manual Chapter 502.4 and 502.8, Fundamental Science Practices: Metadata for USGS Scientific Information Products Including Data, 502.7 and OMB M-13-13.

 Under the authority of 15 USC§ 3710a (c)(7)(B), as amended, the Parties will have the opportunity, as part of the technical assistance, to identify protected research and development information, which is defined as information generated by the research which would have been proprietary information had it been obtained from a non-Federal entity.
 Each Party may designate as protected research and development information, any information generated by its own employees, and with the Agreement of the other Party, mark any information produced by the other Party's employees.
-Such protected research and development information shall be exempt from disclosure under Subchapter II of Chapter 5 of Title 5.
+Such protected research and development information shall be exempt from disclosure under 5USC § 552(b)(4).
 After the protected research and development information period has expired, the USGS may publish the results of the research as part of open literature journal and proceeding articles) or as USGS open file reports.

 Generated information and results which have been created and marked as protected research and development information may be protected from release or disclosure for a period of two